Duxah/FreePCB-2/edit_traces.md

 ## 4) You can change the width...

 ...of a segment and / or the size of the via.
 When the segment is highlighted, click `F1_Set_Width` button.
+You can apply new values to a segment, to a trace, or to a net.
+This function also works for a group of selected segments.

 ## 5) You can change the segment layer.